-analysis, competition in the gasoline market, and cross-border merger remedies.25 It also has launched multi-year projects on international cooperation and on evaluating the impact of competition enforcement actions.
-The Committee holds competition "peer reviews," high-level examinations resulting in OECD recommendations for changes in laws and policies that often contribute significantly to promoting reform in the reviewed jurisdiction.
+Competition Investigations and Proceeding.25 The Committee holds competition "peer reviews," high-level examinations resulting in OECD recommendations for changes in laws and policies that often contribute significantly to promoting reform in the reviewed jurisdiction.
 The Competition Committee also holds an annual Global Forum on Competition, at which members and numerous non-members discuss competition issues relevant to developing countries and young agencies.
 The business community is represented at OECD through the Business Industry Advisory Council, which submits papers and is invited to participate in many of the sessions.